 - Yes.
 The bill was 348 pages long and came very late.
 At the committee meeting, the authors of the amendments were not given the floor.
 The edits were essentially not considered.
 I personally submitted 348 amendments to this bill.
 I wrote them myself.
 Two were technical, but 346 were essentially.
 And I presented each amendment to the subcommittee.
 All 346 were rejected, two were technically taken into account.
 But it's not about me, it's about the approach.

 The deliberation model was unfair and undemocratic.
 My edit comes up - I report.
 The subcommittee chairman asks if anyone wants to discuss, but everyone remains silent.
 They are silent, but not supportive.
 The edit was rejected.
 Next edit Bondar.
 And so 346 times.
 Nobody wanted to figure it out.
 And I do not agree with this approach to legislative activity.
 Well, accordingly, I voted against it.
-It is obvious.
+This is obvious.

 “Then the transcripts of those meetings disappeared.